Gary Sanchez owns David Price, making mark on revived rivalry

 NEW YORK -- Gary Sanchez did that A-Rod home run thing.
-Just like Alex Rodriguez used to do at the height of his powers upon slamming a big home run, Sanchez -- upon sending a second David Price delivery high, far and gone on Thursday -- took a little peak into the home dugout.
+Just like Alex Rodriguez used to do at the height of his powers upon slamming a big home run, Sanchez -- after sending a second David Price delivery high, far and gone on Thursday -- took a little peek into the home dugout.

 Sanchez said he didn’t even realize he did it, and while it had less showmanship than A-Rod’s old celebration of self, it looked like a knowing glance.